Politician killed in northwest Nigeria as security crisis worsens

-KANO, Nigeria, June 30 (Reuters) - A Nigerian politician was killed by bandits while on the road between two northern cities, one of his colleagues said on Wednesday, while a state governor's convoy came under fire in a separate incident that left three police officers injured.
+KANO, Nigeria (Reuters) - A Nigerian politician was killed by bandits while on the road between two northern cities, one of his colleagues said on Wednesday, while a state governor’s convoy came under fire in a separate incident that left three police officers injured.

 The attacks highlighted a breakdown of law and order across northwestern Nigeria, where armed robberies and kidnappings for ransom have become so frequent that many people are terrified of being on the road.